JakeSnellin/Passerby/README.md

 ## ✍️ Content Notes

-- Gutenberg blocks are parsed via the `graphql-gutenberg` plugin
+- Gutenberg blocks are parsed using **WPGraphQL Content Blocks** by WP Engine
-- Blocks are returned as `blocksJSON`
+- Blocks are returned as structured JSON via the `editorBlocks` field
-- Frontend dynamically renders blocks with custom components where applicable
+- These blocks are rendered on the frontend using a custom `<BlockRenderer />` React component

 ---